-There are only 3,402 plugins available for WebStorm at the time of writing, but because so much of the functionality that you’ll need is already part of WebStorm, there’s definitely less reliance on third-party plugins.
-I’ve used WebStorm for a fairly large Angular project, and I haven’t needed to install any third-party libraries or plugins.
+There are only about 4,000 plugins available for WebStorm at the time of writing, but because so much of the functionality that you’ll need is already part of the editor, there’s less reliance on third-party plugins.
+I’ve used WebStorm for a fairly large Angular project, and I didn’t need to install any third-party libraries or plugins.

-All of my required functionality is part of the core WebStorm offering, therefore, I can be confident of the quality and support of the tooling, as opposed to an open source plugin on GitHub that could be abandoned at any time.
+All of my required functionality is part of the core WebStorm offerings.
+Therefore, I can be confident of the quality and support of the tooling, as opposed to an open source plugin on GitHub that could be abandoned at any time.

 Because WebStorm is more like a traditional IDE, it requires better hardware components to run well.
-While it uses more memory and can take longer to start up, once it’s open, the performance can be quite good.
+While it uses more memory and can take longer to start, once it’s open, the performance is usually very good.

 VS Code uses much less memory than WebStorm.
-Of course, WebStorm has a lot more functionality and is more advanced than VS Code, so this could explain the difference in memory usage.
+Of course, WebStorm has much more functionality and is more advanced than VS Code, so this could explain the difference in memory usage.

 You’re more likely to use the built-in WebStorm functionality and not depend on potentially slow plugins, so WebStorm itself runs at a fairly consistent pace.

-WebStorm ships with great support for TypeScript, so you get the support from the start without installing any extensions to the core app.
-This also extends itself to integration for WebPack configuration files and
+Put simply, WebStorm has all of the debugging functionality that you could ever want.
+You can set breakpoints, including conditional breakpoints.
+WebStorm ships with great support for TypeScript, so you don’t need to install any extensions to the core app.
+This also extends itself to integration for webpack configuration files and

 packages.json, helping any development workflow.

-Furthermore, you can tear off the tabs in the editor, so you can easily track through multiple files at a time to find a particular issue or bug that you’re chasing.
-It also has great built-in support for Git, so you can easily visualize who made a change on a certain line.
+Additionally, you can tear off the tabs in the WebStorm editor.
+This lets you easily track multiple files at a time to find a particular issue or bug that you’re chasing.
+WebStorm also has great built-in support for Git, so you can easily visualize who made a change on a certain line.